Last updated: September 5, 2025

 The National Famine Museum

 Now it’s time to enter the National Famine Museum next door.
-In the mid 18th century, the majority of the growing population in Ireland was struggling hard to survive.
+In the mid 18th century, the majority of the growing population in Ireland was struggling to survive.
 They were only allowed to lease tiny pieces of land from their wealthy landlords at a high cost.

 Besides, the only food option for a third of the eight million Irish people were Lumper potatoes.
 They could be grown pretty much everywhere, because of the boggy, wet, or thin lands that Ireland has.
 But in 1845, the greatest crisis in Irish history started when blight, a fungal disease, infested the potato leaves and tubers while they were growing in the ground.